-The addition of the Battleship Missouri Memorial in 1999, the opening of the Pacific Aviation Museum in 2006 and a new Pearl Harbor Visitor Center in 2010 has further enhanced the experience at this historic area.
+More than 75 years after Japan's attack pulled the United States into World War II, Pearl Harbor and the USS Arizona Memorial remain among the most popular tourist attractions in Hawaii, with more than 1.8 million visitors annually.
+The addition of the Battleship Missouri Memorial in 1999, the opening of the Pacific Aviation Museum in 2006, and the inauguration of the new Pearl Harbor Visitor Center in 2010 further enhance the experience at this historic site.